dantleech/blog/source/_posts/2022-08-11-chana-masala.md

 it's OK, you can just put your hand through the window" and he looked at me and the swiss people as if it was self evident and normal.

 This place had good reviews on Hostelworld, I don't know how.
-It's basically a doss house, 5 people in the room I'm in, and it's a small room.
+It's not a hostel as you would hope for one, 5 people in the room I'm in, and it's a small room.
 I'm not even sure if we are sharing the room with other travellers or local heroin adicts.

 It's not the worst shithole I've stayed in, but at €30 a night it's the most expensive one.
 The Swiss couple looked like they were in shock, they gave me their key explaining that they would be out late.

 On the door there is a sign "Checkout 10AM - Late fees apply".
+The bunkbed wobbled and creaked loudly as I clambered on top of it.
+At least they provided a towel and the sheets were clean.

-I am staying in the town of Bundoran, which seems a bit rough and run down, yet at the same time offering eye wateringly expensive accomodation.
+I am staying in the town of Bundoran, which seems a bit rough and run down, yet at the same time offering very expensive accomodation.

 ![Tourism](/images/ireland2022/20220811_tourisim.jpg)
 *Tourism*